madebits/madebits.github.io/r/nodejs-grunner.md

         }, cb);
     };
 };

-let dependencies = []; //...
-G.t('t1', dependencies, externalCode('./t1.js'));
+G.t('t1', externalCode('./t1.js'));
 ```

-Of course, if you do not need different processes, using Node.js `require` with GRunner task files works as well.
+Of course, if you do not need to use different processes, using Node.js `require` with GRunner task files works as well.

 ##Reacting To Change